bertil291utn/tracking-musique-front/workFlow_API.md

 ### Request a token
 It's used for request ta new token when a user have log out the application.
-Use in LOg in component
+Use in Log In component

 <div align="center"><img src="https://user-images.githubusercontent.com/24902525/99154194-ef25d900-267b-11eb-839e-1a355c88dda6.png" alt="image" width="600" /></div>